Areeb297/Ni5ZwPeAyg0JPbVG/README.md

   - **App usability**

 - **Feature Removal**: Removing the **content as expected** feature improved model accuracy, as it had a negative correlation with happiness.
+- **Model Results**: The optimized model reached a recall of 94% for the unhappy class meeting our expectations in solving the business problem defined earlier confirming its reliability.
+As per our model, it seems price is not a differentiating factor for customer satisfaction.

 ## Key Business Insights:
 - **Delivery time** and **courier satisfaction** are primary drivers of customer happiness.